 - Take a strategic break, giving you and your husband space to process what has happened;

-- Spend the time during this break to work on yourself, to heal, and implement positive changes in your life;
+- Spend the time during this break to work on yourself, to heal, and install positive changes in your life;

-- After sufficient time has passed, initiate a reconnection with your husband (but no attempt to reunite at this stage);
+- After enough time has passed, reach out to your husband (but no attempt to reunite at this stage);

-- The fragile phase of reconciliation (the transition from friendly “meet-ups” to becoming romantically involved again;
+- The fragile phase of reconciliation (from friendly “meet-ups” to becoming romantically involved again;

-- Building the best relationship you both deserve (you should treat it like a new relationship, rather than a reboot of the old.)
+- Building the relationship you deserve (a new relationship, rather than a reboot of the old.)